rhblind/django-files/docs/usage/basic.rst

 `<submit />` buttons yourself.

 .. tip::
-    :py:meth:`~files.templatetags.attachments.attachment_form_target` can be used to retrieve the url for the view which should accept the POST request.
+    :py:meth:`~files.templatetags.attachments.get_create_target` can be used to retrieve the url for the view which should accept the POST request.

 The form template will search a number of location for a template, and return the first that match, so that you can easily override the default template.